 Opens Saturday, May 12, 2018!

-Landmark Musical Theatre in association with The Shelton Theaters proudly presents the longest running musical in history, The Fantasticks, at the mainstage Shelton Theater in San Francisco, opening May 12 and playing through June 23, 2018.
+Landmark Musical Theatre in association with the Shelton Theater proudly presents the longest running musical in history, The Fantasticks, at the mainstage Shelton Theater in San Francisco, opening May 12 and playing through June 23, 2018.

-This sweetly innocent yet "worldly-wise" musical romance based on Edmund Rostand's Les Romanesques, a gentle parody of Shakespeare's Romeo and Juliet, first opened at the Sullivan Street Playhouse in 1960 with Jerry Orbach (Chicago, 42nd Street and Law and Order) in the lead role of El Gallo, and stood the test of time, running 42 years in its first off-Broadway run, followed by another long off-Broadway run from 2006 through 2017.
+This sweetly innocent yet "worldly-wise" musical romance based on Edmund Rostand's Les Romanesques (which was itself a gentle parody of Shakespeare's Romeo and Juliet), first opened at the Sullivan Street Playhouse in 1960 with Jerry Orbach (Chicago, 42nd Street and Law and Order) in the lead role of El Gallo, and stood the test of time, running 42 years in its first off-Broadway run, followed by another long off-Broadway run from 2006 through 2017.

 (To see performer bios, click on a photo and then hover your mouse over the pop-up image.)

 The show has one of the most beautiful scores written for the stage, coupling just a single piano with the lush overlay of a concert harp, and includes such well-known songs as "Try To Remember" and "Soon It's Gonna Rain".

 The Fantasticks appeared on network television in 1964 on the Hallmark Hall of Fame, starring Ricardo Montelbahn as El Gallo, Susan Watson as Luisa (The Girl) and John Davidson (yes, that John Davidson!) as Matt (The Boy).
 Watson had appeared in the very first workshop production of The Fantasticks at Barnard College in 1959 but had to forego the off-Broadway production because she was originating the role of Kim in Bye Bye Birdie on Broadway.